cliff1976/fat/content/posts/bikerides/20201206-donau-park.md

 ## Snap

 Just one to speak of.
 I saw a mess of ducks just floating there in a calm stretch of Danube.
 It was a good time for a little water break, so I stopped at the nearest bench and approached them to take this shot.
-However, presence (on the shore!) seemed to alarm them and they bugged out for the opposite shore.
+However, my presence (on the shore!) seemed to alarm them and they bugged out for the opposite shore.
 I wonder if they have negative associations with people in day-glo flourescent outerwear...

 ![](/IMG_20201206_102313525.jpg)